TZer0/tzer0.github.io/musicsoft.md

 ## Other
 - [VB-CABLE Virtual Audio Device](https://vb-audio.com/Cable/) - Creates a virtual speaker that outputs to a virtual mic.
 Useful for routing Renoise and other DAWs into voice chat.
 - [ASIO4ALL](http://www.asio4all.org/) - Don't have a good sound interface or can't afford one?
-Get this to make ASIO work on cheaper/on-board soundcards. has some limitations, but is better than regular Windows sound systems.
+Get this to make ASIO work on cheaper/on-board soundcards.
+It has some limitations, but is better than regular Windows sound systems.
 This will cut down your input-to-output delay by a lot.

 ## Relatively Cheap
 You'll see why I call this relatively cheap in the next section.